 Little Korboose draws on modern minimalist design traditions with a distinctive playful twist.
 Founded by April Nemeth in 2008, the decision to start her own business came from her passions around sustainability, human welfare and "USA made".
 She translated these passions into her business and has been committed to having all Little Korboose products ethically made in the USA.
-All materials down to the smallest details like zippers are carefully sourced to guarantee that they are of the highest quality and produced in a sustainable, ethical manner.
+With consciousness at the core, all materials down to the smallest details like zippers are carefully sourced to guarantee that they are of the highest quality and produced in a sustainable, ethical manner.
+The company is a ZERO waste company with a "no textiles in land fills policy".
+All scraps are upcycled (reused) to create Little Korboose quilts, rugs and other products.
 Merchandise can be found here on the LK website and in stockist’s shops around the world.

 about the owner

-The name Little Korboose is a play off modern architect Le Corbusier, one of April’s most prominent influences.
-Corbusier is also the name of her Russian blue kitty cat.
+The name Little Korboose is a play off of modern architect Le Corbusier, one of April’s most prominent influences.
+Corbusier is also the name of her Russian blue cat.

 All photos are ©Little Korboose and April Nemeth.